swithek/sessionup/README.md

 - ./memstore/ - in-memory store implementation, already included in this package.
 - [github.com/swithek/sessionup-pgstore](https://github.com/swithek/sessionup-pgstore) - PostgreSQL store implementation.

+Custom stores need to implement the [Store](https://godoc.org/github.com/swithek/sessionup#Store) interface to be used by the Manager.

 ## Limitations
 sessionup offers server-only session storing and management, since the functionality to revoke/retrieve session not in the